bjowes/cypress-ntlm-auth/README.md

 ```

 Which option to use is up to you.
 The first option is platform agnostic but requires the extra step of the local install (a Docker container can be prepared with all the global installs already in place).
 The second option removes the requirement of the local install, but the import path specified is not portable - it will vary between different OS variants, and also if you have multiple Node versions installed.

+An example repository using method 1 above can be found here: [cypress-ntlm-auth-docker](https://github.com/bjowes/cypress-ntlm-auth-docker)

 ### .http-mitm-proxy